SNLS663A December 2021 – December 2025 DP83TC814R-Q1 , DP83TC814S-Q1

 RX_M

 Receive Data: Symbols received on the cable are decoded and transmitted out of these pins synchronous to the rising edge of RX_CLK.
-They contain valid data when RX_DV is asserted.
+Data is considered valid when RX_DV is asserted.
 A data nibble, RX_D[3:0], is transmitted in MII and RGMII modes.
 2 bits; RX_D[1:0], are transmitted in RMII mode.
-RX_D[3:2] are not used when in RMII mode.
+RX_D[3:2] are not used when in RMII Follower mode.

-If the PHY is bootstrapped to RMII Master mode, a 50-MHz clock reference is automatically outputted on RX_D3.
+If the PHY is bootstrapped to RMII Leader mode, a 50MHz clock reference is automatically outputted on RX_D3.
 This clock must be fed to the MAC.

 RX_D2